jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

 That's it!

-There are three points worth noting:
+There are three points worth noting about what you have just done:

   - You should see a "Linux/BSD system" menu with categories such as
     "Graphics" and "Office".
 We call this menu "pmenu" (explained